OpenTranslationBible/open-bible/en-GB/18.Job/md/job-05.md

 ## Job 5:20

-> In famine He will redeem you from death,
+> In famine, He will rescue you from death,
 > And in war, from the power of the sword.

 ## Job 5:21